-This article has revealed how a ubiquitous practice, celebrated as a universal right of British subjects, operated in distinct ways in the different territories, legal regimes, and political cultures of the empire.
-This suggests three interpretive points.
-First, an analysis of petitions to the Commons reveals the key the role of Parliament and parliamentarians, as well as colonial authorities, in ordering the business of colonialism.
-The formal openness of Parliament to receiving petitions from all contributed to a self-image of tolerance and constitutionalism.
-Second, studying the petitions on colonial issues from the British Isles helps to explain some of the everyday processes through which empire was "silenced," marginalized, or repackaged by popular engagement with parliamentary government.
+contributed to a self-image of tolerance and constitutionalism.
+Second, studying the petitions on colonial issues from the British Isles helps to explain some of the everyday processes through which empire was silenced, marginalized, or repackaged by popular engagement with parliamentary government.
 Petitioning, when orchestrated by missionary groups or political parties, could provide episodic public participation in the politics of empire, but many other issues that touched on empire or colonial matters were obscured through the arcane workings of the contemporary petitions system.
-The episodic nature of petitioning on colonial topics demonstrates the growing use of "insider" strategies by pressure groups, missionaries, and business lobbies in influencing imperial policy, and hence the sporadic manufacture of public opinion on imperial questions.
+The episodic nature of petitioning on colonial topics demonstrates the growing use of insider strategies by pressure groups, missionaries, and business lobbies in influencing imperial policy, and hence the sporadic manufacture of public opinion on imperial questions.

-Third, despite the formal equality of the right of subjects to petition, the practical inequities of opportunity to petition Parliament ensured that this freedom merely confirmed the political peripheralization of colonized subjects, just as property qualifications or - as in India - the absence of representative institutions ensured that the rule of law upheld white supremacy without necessarily specifying race.
+Third, despite the formal equality of the right of subjects to petition, the practical inequities of opportunity to petition Parliament ensured that this freedom merely confirmed the political peripheralization of colonized subjects, just as property qualifications or-as in India-the absence of representative institutions ensured that the rule of law upheld white supremacy without necessarily specifying race.
 The ability to petition Parliament meant something less in the absence of the political culture and legal norms enjoyed within Great Britain.
 Sandra Den Otter, writing of the law in colonial India, has pointed to the contradiction between "liberal jurisprudence and the requirements of an authoritarian state."
-In this article, we have traced such a tension between the right of all subjects to petition and the desire to preserve imperial authority and racial hierarchies, which ultimately placed limits on the exercise of that right in practice.
-Hence, British subjects might translate pre-colonial practices or learn from other parts of the empire in petitioning Parliament and other authorities, but encounter arbitrary judgements and impediments.
-Translation errors extended beyond the clerks' inability to transcribe unfamiliar scripts or languages.
-Without sympathetic MPs or a metropolitan lobby, complaints might be silenced or ignored back in Westminster.
+145 In this article, we have traced such a tension between the right of all subjects to petition and the desire to preserve imperial authority and racial hierarchies, which ultimately placed limits on the exercise of that right in practice.
+Hence, British subjects might translate precolonial practices or learn from other parts of the empire in petitioning Parliament and other authorities but encounter arbitrary judgments and impediments.
+Translation errors extended beyond clerks' inability to transcribe unfamiliar scripts or languages.
+Without sympathetic MPs or a metropolitan lobby, complaints might be silenced or ignored back in

-Reviewing the diverse experiences of colonial petitioners emphasizes the essential duality between citizens in the imperial metropole and colonial subjects recently delineated by Josep Fradera in his comparative study of the British, French, Spanish and American empires.
-This duality, Fradera argues, was an important marker of the "imperial nation" that emerged in the aftermath of the age of revolutions.
-In the British imperial context, "the concept of citizenship as a precise political status made little sense," with subjecthood instead being central to claiming rights and invoking the law.
+Reviewing the diverse experiences of colonial petitioners emphasizes the essential duality between citizens in the imperial metropole and colonial subjects.
+This duality, Josep Fradera argues in his comparative study of the British, French, Spanish, and American empires, was an important marker of the "imperial nation" that emerged in the aftermath of the age of revolutions.
+In the British imperial context, "the concept of citizenship as a precise political status made little sense," with subject-hood instead being central to claiming rights and invoking the law.
 146 Yet despite the formal equality of British subjects' rights to petition the Imperial Parliament, the experiences we have traced in this article helped to contribute to the political and legal drawing of a "global colour line" and "widened some distinctions among classes of colonial subjects."
-Amanda Behm has recently suggested that "historical racism" as much as biological racism, justified segregationist practices under a shared subjecthood to the crown and the Imperial Parliament.
-148 James Bryce is one of those she identifies as a late-imperial craftsman of historical and legal justifications
+147 Amanda Behm has recently suggested that "historical racism" as much as biological racism justified segregationist practices under a shared subjecthood to the crown and the Imperial Parliament.
+148 James Bryce is one of those

-&lt;sup>145 Sandra Den Otter, "The Law, Authority and Colonial Rule," in India and the British Empire, eds N. Guptu and D. Peers (Oxford, 2012), 168-90, at 190.
+145 Sandra Den Otter, "The Law, Authority and Colonial Rule," in India and the British Empire, ed.
+Douglas M. Peers and Nandini Gooptu (Oxford, 2012), 168-90, at 190.

-&lt;sup>146 Fradera, The Imperial Nation, 221.
+146 Fradera, The Imperial Nation, 221.

-&lt;sup>147 Lake and Reynolds, Drawing the Global Colour Line; Benton and Ford, Rage For Order, 182; Fradera, The Imperial Nation, 209-22.
+147 Lake and Reynolds, Drawing the Global Colour Line; Benton and Ford, Rage for Order, second quotation at 182; Fradera, Imperial Nation, 209-22.

-&lt;sup>148 Amanda Behm, "Settler Historicism and Anticolonial Rebuttal in the British World, 1880-1920," Journal of World History 26, no. 4 (December 2015): 785-813, at 813.
+148 Amanda Behm, "Settler Historicism and Anticolonial Rebuttal in the British World, 1880-1920," Journal of World History 26, no. 4 (2015): 785-813, at 813.